enzymejs/chai-enzyme/README.md

      ---------- this is where the debug output ends ----------
 ```

-Here is how you can implement and configure one yourself:
+Here is how you can implement and configure one for yourself:

 ```js
 function myAwesomeDebug (wrapper) {